-And in today’s class, the operative word is …Experience!
+In today’s class, the operative word is …experience!

 These days it’s all about having experience, from pre-college enrichment programs to volunteering for X-Y & Z. The more experiences you have under your belt the better the image to a college coach that you’re ready, willing an able to be part of the team.
 If your impending goal is to play college tennis, it’s great to get familiar with international players who live & breathe for the chance at an education through a college scholarship.
 These kids come with their own worldly experience which drives them in a different way, but no less a strong way.
 Costa del Tennis values international competition and it’s why it’s so prevalent in our programs in Barcelona, Mallorca and Gran Canaria.